Germany's Maas heads to Israel to lobby against West Bank annexation | DW | 10.06.2020

 Read more: Israel plans to annex West Bank territories

-Yesterday, Palestinian Prime Minister Mohammad Shtayyeh said Palestine would declare statehood over the entire West Bank and Gaza if Israel went ahead with this plan.
+Palestinian Prime Minister Mohammad Shtayyeh on Tuesday said Palestine would declare statehood over the entire West Bank and Gaza if Israel went ahead with this plan.
 He called this possible action an "existential threat” to international effort for Israel and Palestine to reach an agreement over two neighboring states.

-Maas would be the first high-ranking official to visit Israel since the country's new coalition government was sworn-in on May 17.
-He is expected to express the European Union's fierce opposition to these plans.
+Maas is the first high-ranking official to visit Israel since the country's new coalition government was sworn-in on May 17.

 Read more: Jerusalem — An eerily different Easter in the time of coronavirus